 Why mark this page and visit often?

-I have dedicated the past seven years of my life to the study of the art and science of decision making and to learn as much as I possibly could about situational awareness in the high-risk, high-consequence environments first responders, pilots, medical providers, soldiers, nuclear energy technicians and others work in.
+I have dedicated the past nine years of my life to the study of the art and science of high risk, high consequence decision making and to learn as much as I possibly could about situational awareness for the benefit of first responders, pilots, medical providers, soldiers, nuclear energy technicians and industrial workers.

 The desire to improve first responder situational awareness and decision making has consumed me.
 I am both an active researcher and a first-responder practitioner on this subject.
-In addition to my direct first responder experience of 30+ years, I also completed doctoral level research on first responder decision making and situational awareness.
+In addition to my direct first responder experience of 30+ years, I also completed doctoral degree while researching the neuroscience of first responder decision making and situational awareness.

 This site will be my forum to share what I have learned.
-I hope you will come along with me on this journey, sign-up for my newsletter, and participate in the discussion so we can learn from each other while keeping our #1 goal in mind… doing everything we can to keep first responders safe.
+I hope you will come along with me on this journey, sign-up for my newsletter and become a member of the community.
+Participate in the discussion so we can learn from each other while keeping our #1 goal in mind… doing everything we can to keep first responders safe.

 My Mission: Help first responders see the bad things coming… in time to change the outcome.